 Getting an early release from any of the prisons in the United Kingdom is the responsibility of the Parole Board.

-Note: Courts issue indeterminate sentences to offenders who may be a danger to the public.
+Note: Courts issue indeterminate jail sentences for crimes committed by offenders who might be a danger to the public.

 The courts in the United Kingdom must give a life sentence to anyone found guilty of committing murder.

-A court may also choose to hand out a life sentence for other serious offences such as:
+A court may also choose to hand out the maximum prison sentence in the UK (a life sentence) for other serious offences such as:

 Note: Receiving a life sentence means it will last for the rest of your life.
 But, getting released from prison and then committing another crime means you can get imprisoned again and at any time.